The What Ifs of Travel

 What if My Passport is Stolen

 A stolen or lost passport while abroad is no one’s idea of a good time.
-If your passport is stolen or lost while abroad then you’ll need to contact the closest U.S. Embassy for assistance.
+If your passport is stolen or lost, you’ll need to contact the closest U.S. Embassy for assistance.
+A police report is often required

 Ask for the Consular Section to make your report of what happened.
 They’ll be able to tell you what requirements are needed and where you can get a new passport photo taken.